ironbee/ironbee/predicate/reference.md

 : Will reorder children into a canonical order to aid in subexpression merging.
 : If any child is a truthy literal, will replace itself with a truthy value.
 : Will remove any null literal children.
-: If any child is itself an `or` call, will replace that child with the child's children.

 Front End
 : Available via `/`.